Abayomi Barber is a surrealist painter, sculptor and teacher.

 Barber mover to London in 1960.
 For a brief period he took art classes at the Central School of Arts and Craft, London.
 Mostly though, he visited Museums and galleries and wandered the parks of London.
 He eventually joined the studio of Mancini and Tozer.
 From there he moved to the studio of the Oscar Nemon.
 He would work with Nemon on a variety of Winston Churchill busts.
 Nemon had become intertwined with the art of Churchill and had become, in a sense, Churchill’s art biographer, creating some of the most enduring images of the British politician.
 Barber upon his return to Nigeria would have the same relationship with Awolowo.

 Barber returned to Nigeria in 1971 to teach art at the University of Lagos.
-His art school like the man was informal.
-He liked to teach by example and his students learnt by practice.
-Many of them would follow his surrealistic leanings.
-These group of artists would become known as the Barber school and would carry on his tradition of a dedication to detail and a liberation of the imagination.
+Many of his students would follow his surrealist leaning.
+They would become known as the Barber school and would carry on his tradition of dedication to detail and a liberation of the imagination.